 The largest group of people listed here, female humans are not even a real minority as they outnumber men around the world.
 Still, in Muslim countries more than others they are discriminated against by law and by public sentiment.
 Not allowed to drive cars, initiate a divorce, make contracts, go to certain places, and forced to obey dress codes in some countries, women are second class citizens in much of the Muslim World.
 In China with a law limiting families to one child, female babies are sometimes killed, and in modern countries female fetuses are often aborted.
 A common practice in countries ruled by Islamic laws is “female circumcision” or the removal of the clitoris of young girls, so that as women they are denied even pleasure from sexual activity.
 In Pakistan sentiment is so strong against girls being taught to read that a teen aged female activist was the victim of an attempted assassination.
 Even in the United States where women are by law “equal” there is controversy today over the statistic that women employees earn only 77% as much as a man doing the same work, and getting a law passed mandating equal pay for equal work seems impossible.

-Questions for students: Which groups have been most oppressed in history and why?
+Question for students (and subscribers): Which groups have been most oppressed in history and why?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!

 Berzoff, Joan.
 Falling Through the Cracks: Psychodynamic Practice with Vulnerable and Oppressed Populations.
 Columbia University Press, 2011.

 Potocky, Miriam and Antoinette Y. Rodgers-Farmer, eds.
 Social Work Research with Minority and Oppressed Populations: Methodological Issues and Innovations.
 New York: Routledge, 2014.